enibundo/avg-pair-price/README.md

 ![](images/average-price-from-sources.png)

+#### Tech-Stack

+I will use typescript and nodejs for all services.
+Express for api service.
+Redis for persistence layer.
+Docker for containerization.

 #### Configuration

-Not much configuration is needed.
-There are no secrets in the configuration as we used the public APIs.
+Configuration of services is inside .env for each one of them.

+###### Api Service

 Api service knows `ENABLED_EXCHANGES` which permits it to ignore disabled exchanges (even if they are running at some moment).

+Api service knows `ENABLED_PAIRS` so it could return error to client if a non-treated pair is requested (even if it is being fetch by one or many workers, we have the choice to not serve it).

+###### Worker services

-Each service knows it's name as an env variable called `EXCHANGE_NAME` (which could eventually be static as well).
+Each worker service knows it's name as an env variable called `EXCHANGE_NAME` (which could eventually be static as well).
 It should match the `ENABLED_EXCHANGES`.

 Each worker service knows `ENABLED_PAIRS` list which permits the service to read interesting data.

-Api service knows `ENABLED_PAIRS` so it could return error to client if a non-treated pair is requested (even if it is being fetch by one or many workers, we have the choice to not serve it).
+We have possibility to granularly enable disable pairs per service.

-In terms of rate limiting:
+In terms of rate limiting for REST worker services:

 - HTX: we have 4,000 reqs for 5 minutes permited.
 It let's us with a comfortable 10 reqs per second (10 \* 60 \* 5 = 3,000 reqs for 5 minutes).
   https://www.htx.com/en-us/opend/newApiPages/?id=7ec4a0fc-7773-11ed-9966-0242ac110003